14 Best Things to Do in Sibenik, Croatia [2026 Update]

 Conclusion

 These are my recommended things to do and see while in Sibenik, Croatia.
-This city that usually goes under the radar has plenty of attractions to offer and, as you saw above, has a rich history.
+This city that usually goes under the radar has plenty of attractions to offer and, as you saw above, a rich history.

 From amazing beaches to forts, museums and an amazing cathedral, there are plenty of things to see and do here.